leanprover/fp-lean/functional-programming-lean/src/programs-proofs/arrays-termination.md

 Arrays, however, have two drawbacks relative to lists:
  1. Arrays are accessed through indexing, rather than by pattern matching, which imposes [proof obligations](../props-proofs-indexing.md) in order to maintain safety.
- 2. A loop that processes an entire array is a tail-recursive function, but it does not have an argument that decreases on each call.
+ 2. A loop that processes an entire array from left to right is a tail-recursive function, but it does not have an argument that decreases on each call.

 Making effective use of arrays requires knowing how to prove to Lean that an array index is in bounds, and how to prove that an array index that approaches the size of the array also causes the program to terminate.
 Both of these are expressed using an inequality proposition, rather than propositional equality.